-Precludes additional credit for ARTH 3106 (no longer offered).
+Precludes additional credit for ARTH 3106 (no longer

 Prerequisite(s): Third-year standing or higher in Art History, or permission of the Discipline.
+Seminar three hours a week.

 ARTH 3400 [0.5 credit] History of Printmaking

 Exploration of printmaking techniques from the 16th century to the present focusing on the work of famous and lesser-known printmakers.
 Topics may include: printmaking genres (from fine art prints to caricature), originality versus reproduction, book illustration, the art market, posters and propaganda.